top of page

 As a teacher, Sean has held positions at Stony Brook University and Eastern Music Festival.
 He has given masterclasses at universities across the country including Shenandoah University, the University of Tennessee Knoxville, and Ball State University.
 Sean was also a sought-after teacher for young cello students in the New York area, serving as cello instructor at the Herald Music School, the Joyous Music School and the Music Academy of Long Island.
 Students of Sean’s have been accepted into acclaimed music programs, such as the Juilliard Pre-College program.

 Pianist Jean Park is active as a performer, teacher, and adjudicator.
-She has performed in many cities in the United States as well as abroad in Norway, Sweden, Poland, Austria and the Czech Republic.
+She has performed throughout the United States and internationally, including Norway, Sweden, Poland, Austria, and the Czech Republic.

-Jean Park is originally from Seattle, where she received her undergraduate degree in business and music from the University of Washington.
-She then moved to New York City where she received her Master’s in Music degree in piano performance from Manhattan School of Music and her Doctor of Musical Arts from Stony Brook University, where she studied with Gilbert Kalish.
+Originally from Seattle, Jean earned her undergraduate degree in music from the University of Washington.
+She continued her studies in New York City, completing a Master of Music in Piano Performance at the Manhattan School of Music and a Doctor of Musical Arts at Stony Brook University, where she studied with Gilbert Kalish and also served as piano teaching assistant.

-Jean Park has received accolades in competitions and won many scholarship awards to music festivals.
-Most notably, she received first place in the graduate division of the Schubert Club’s competition in solo piano.
+Jean has received competition prizes and scholarship awards, including first place in the graduate division of the Schubert Club Competition.
 She has been featured on WSMR Radio with a live solo performance and contributed to the soundtrack of the film Don't Let the Night End on Amazon Prime Video.
-A recent performance highlight includes her solo recital Around the World in 88 Keys at the Cary Arts Center, featuring piano works from six continents.
+A recent performance highlight was her solo recital Around the World in 88 Keys at the Cary Arts Center, which featured piano works from six continents.